Teams Resource Management

-For users on the Teams plan, we deploy Spell in your cloud and provide the same cluster management tools backing our own internal infrastructure.
+For users on the Spell for Teams plan, we deploy Spell in your cloud and provide the same cluster management tools backing our own internal infrastructure.
 You can directly mount data from your S3/GS buckets into your runs.
 This document explains how to accomplish that.

 When you set up Spell within your cluster, the setup script creates a new bucket that is used exclusively for outputs from your runs and Jupyter workspaces.
 Spell will never write/modify any other buckets.
 The name of this bucket is displayed under